mykolav/coollang-2020-fs/README.md

 # License

-The [fs-coollang](https://github.com/mykolav/fs-coollang) project is licensed under the MIT license.
+This [project](https://github.com/mykolav/coollang-2020-fs) is licensed under the MIT license.
 See [LICENSE](./LICENSE) for details.